-Nordale Road / Peede Road Roundabout project location
+Nordale Road / Peede Road project location

-We are designing a single-lane roundabout at the intersection of Nordale Road and Peede Road with the goal of improving safety and reducing crashes.
-For intersections like this one, a roundabout is a safer and more efficient solution than a 4-way stop or traffic signal.
+We are initiating a Highway Safety Improvement Program (HSIP) funded project at the intersection of Nordale Road and Peede Road with the goal of improving safety and reducing crashes..

 The Federal Highway Administration and the State of Alaska have a “Roundabouts First” policy that requires us to consider a roundabout before other potential solutions like a traffic signal.
-We determined that a roundabout at this intersection will improve safety and reduce crashes and crash severity.

 Fewer opportunities for crashes: In a traditional four-way intersection, there are more points where vehicle paths conflict with each other.
 For example, a vehicle turning left could be in conflict with on-coming traffic.
 In a roundabout, there are fewer opportunities for conflict because vehicles are flowing in the same direction around the roundabout.